Best AI Coding Tool 2026: The Persona Matrix

 Quick Decision Rules

-Non-technical founder or quick MVP?
+Non-technical founder or simple MVP (landing page, basic CRUD)?
 Lovable.
 Audit the generated row-level-security policies before user data lands.

 Working engineer on real codebases?
 Claude Code or Cursor — pick one.
-Aider if you want OSS and token efficiency.
+Aider or Cline as OSS alternatives (directional, not hands-on scored).

 Building an LLM-native product?
-Replit Agent — real Postgres, OpenAPI, deploy in one platform.
+Replit — real Postgres, OpenAPI, deploy in one platform.

 Solo builder shipping full SaaS alone?
-Replit Agent.
+Replit.
 Freeze discipline rules apply (no prod credentials, Neon branch per session, cap compute).

 Security-critical stack (fintech, healthcare, regulated)?
 None of these on their own.
 Use Cursor or Claude Code, audit everything, and keep real engineers on the security layer.